felipe-colussi/originsro_scan_v0/README.md

-The files inside the root directory are the files used for the 1st project.
+This is a test project that i'm using to lear how to develop.

-The new version that i'm working one include the files inside other folder:
+All the files inside the root directory are my old model that i'm not updating anymore.
-Now i'm working on the crud and the controler.
+I'm keeping those so i can see/show What i did wrong and what i'm fixing.

-I Know that this isn't the better way to do things nor the better way to store, but i'm doing it to learn how to develop and to improve/show my old code.
+The Files that i'm wokring now are the ones inside controler and crud.